reserve-protocol/protocol/docs/system-design.md

 The issuance rate is a percentage value that describes what proportion of the RToken supply to issue per block.
 It controls how quickly the protocol can scale up RToken supply.

 Anticipated value: `0.00025e18` = 0.025% per block
-Reasonable range: 1e12 to 1e16
+Mainnet reasonable range: 1e12 to 1e16

 ### `maxRedemptionCharge`